Your first pilgrimage? This is what you need to know.

 How long is the walk?

-There are nine different pilgrim paths in Norway, and you can choose witch path you want to follow, and how far you want to walk.
+You can choose how far you want to walk.
+There are nine different pilgrim paths in Norway, and you can choose witch path you want to follow, where you want to start, and for how long you want to walk.
 It is common to walk about 20 kilometers each day.

 Gudbrandsdalsleden is the most popular trail, it is 643 kilometers long.
 It takes approximately 32 days to complete the whole route, but many choose to walk just a part of it.